junxit/us-congress-bills-117/metadata.md

 - 2022-09-02 — Placed on the Union Calendar, Calendar No. 352.
 - 2022-09-02 — Reported (Amended) by the Committee on Oversight and Reform.
 H. Rept.
 117-455.
 - 2022-09-02 — Reported (Amended) by the Committee on Oversight and Reform.
 H. Rept.
 117-455.
+- 2022-09-13 — Rules Committee Resolution H. Res.
+1339 Reported to House.
+Rule provides for consideration of H.R.
+302, H.R.
+2988 and H.R.
+8326.
+Rule provides for one hour of general debate each for H.R.
+302, H.R.
+2988, and H.R.
+8326.
+Rule also provides for one motion to recommit on each bill.
+- 2022-09-15 — Amendment (A002) offered by Mr. Hice (GA). (consideration: CR H7854-7856; text: CR H7854-7855)
+- 2022-09-15 — Amendment failed by House: On agreeing to the Hice (GA) amendment (A002) Failed by the Yeas and Nays: 204 - 226 (Roll no. 431).
+- 2022-09-15 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-09-15 — Considered under the provisions of rule H. Res.
+1339. (consideration: CR H7848-7857)
+- 2022-09-15 — DEBATE - Pursuant to H. Res.
+1339, the House proceeded with 10 minutes of debate on the Hice (GA) Part A amendment No. 1.
+- 2022-09-15 — DEBATE - The House proceeded with one hour of debate on H.R.
+302.
+- 2022-09-15 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-09-15 — House amendment not agreed to: On agreeing to the Hice (GA) amendment (A002) Failed by the Yeas and Nays: 204 - 226 (Roll no. 431).
+- 2022-09-15 — House amendment offered
+- 2022-09-15 — House amendment offered
+- 2022-09-15 — House amendment offered/reported by: Amendment (A002) offered by Mr. Hice (GA).
+- 2022-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-15 — On agreeing to the Hice (GA) amendment (A002) Failed by the Yeas and Nays: 204 - 226 (Roll no. 431).
+- 2022-09-15 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-09-15 — On passage Passed by the Yeas and Nays: 225 - 204 (Roll no. 432). (text: CR H7848)
+- 2022-09-15 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 225 - 204 (Roll no. 432).
+- 2022-09-15 — Roll call votes on amendments in House
+- 2022-09-15 — Rule provides for consideration of H.R.
+302, H.R.
+2988 and H.R.
+8326.
+Rule provides for one hour of general debate each for H.R.
+302, H.R.
+2988, and H.R.
+8326.
+Rule also provides for one motion to recommit on each bill.
+- 2022-09-15 — The previous question was ordered on the amendment (A002) pursuant to the rule.
+- 2022-09-15 — The previous question was ordered pursuant to the rule.